OpenAutoCoder/Agentless/README.md

 **Agentless** is an *agentless* approach to automatically solve software development problems.
 To solve each issue, **Agentless** follows a simple two phase process: localization and repair.
 - 🙀 Localization: **Agentless** employs a hierarchical process to first localize the fault to specific files, then to relevant classes or functions, and finally to fine-grained edit locations
 - 😼 Repair : **Agentless** takes the edit locations and generates multiple candidate patches in a simple diff format, performs test filtering, and re-ranks all remaining patches to selects one to submit

+As of July 1st 2024, **Agentless** is the best open-source approach on SWE-bench lite with 82 fixes (27.3%) and costing on average $0.34 per issue.

 ## 🐈 Setup